 Additionally, many victims are financially bound with their abusers, so potentially losing their means of income may cause them to endure the abuse.
 On the other hand, an abuser may threaten the victim to drop the charges.

 Yet, victims can make an impact in a domestic violence case because they will be required to testify in court against the abuser or appear in court for other matters.
 If the only evidence against the alleged abuser consists of broken furniture or strong words, instead of physical wounds, the prosecution may need to drop the charges.
 If the incident involved violence, the victim could explain how he/she instigated the matter or work with a lawyer from the defense to find a way to refute such evidence.

 The best thing a victim should do get the charges dropped is to consult with an experienced criminal defense attorney, who can advise him/her on what he/she should say and do to help the defendant avoid conviction and harsh penalties.

-If you or a loved one has been accused of domestic violence in Salt Lake City, contact Lokken & Associates, P.C. today at (801) 829-9783 to let our legal team protect your rights and future.
+If you or a loved one has been accused of domestic violence in Salt Lake City, contact Lokken & Putnam, P.C. today at (801) 829-9783 to let our legal team protect your rights and future.